 There was a raised platform and a series of storage chambers to the north east of the open courtyard.
 Archaeologists discovered a series of large alabaster offering basins on the raised platform.
 The basins had grooves cut into them which would have allowed blood to run from one basin to the next and the limestone paving also incorporated a number of grooves to allow the run off of liquid.

 It has been proposed that this area was a slaughterhouse for offerings to be made in the temple.
-However, there is no sign of the cones shaped blocks used to tether sacrificial beasts which were found in the “Sanctuary of the Knife” of the pyramid complex of Neferefre and no trace of animal bones or flint from knives were found here so this has been questioned.
-It is possible that the basis were actually intended to hold water or oils for ritual purification but no firm evidence has been found which would confirm their purpose once and for all.
+However, there is no sign of the cone-shaped blocks used to tether sacrificial beasts which were found in the “Sanctuary of the Knife” of the pyramid complex of Neferefre and no trace of animal bones or flint from knives was found here so this has been questioned.
+It is possible that the basins were actually intended to hold water or oils for ritual purification but no firm evidence has been found which can confirm their purpose.

 The valley temple is badly damaged and partially submerged so it is difficult to be sure of its original ground plan.
 The temple was rectangular in shape.
 There was a main entrance portico in the south west incorporating four large red granite pillars which probably had palm shaped capitals.
 From this main entrance a wide corridor led north east to the causeway.
 Two smaller corridors lead off to the north west and south east to connect with two smaller entrance porticos each with two red granite pillars.

 The causeway steeply ascended to an impressive terrace that was formed by extending a natural hill using mudbrick encased with limestone blocks, on which the actual temple was built.

 To the south of the solar temple a mudbrick building in the shape of a boat was discovered.
 The structure was at one time plastered and whitewashed and is thought to have been a representation of the solar boat used by the pharaoh and the sun god Ra.